 Adding doubles is a beginning skill for students learning basic operations and addition.
 However, it’s a huge building block in learning multiplication (by 2).

-Your students will win the big game of adding doubles with these ready-to-use, fun resources for your Math classroom!
+Your students will win with these ready-to-use, fun resources for your Math classroom!
 Perfect for morning work, math centers, homework, small group enrichment centers, and partnered work.
 Plus, it is a fun and engaging resource for your students and no-prep for you!

 These winter math fact resources are an engaging, hands-on way to get your students working on their addition or multiplication facts while having fun.
 First up is the winter addition color by number.
 What child doesn’t love to color?
 (Heck, what adult doesn’t?!?)
 So let them!
 And you won’t have to worry about your administrator walking…

 School buildings may be closed right now but I know dedicated teachers, like you, are looking for a new and exciting ways to engage your Third Graders.
 Have I got a great idea for you?
 Digital multiplication Boom Cards to the rescue.
 Like you, I have been exploring numerous apps and websites, like Clever, IXL…

 It seems like it is Multiplication Season for Third Grade Math students.
 However, I make sure to give my students lots of opportunities for practicing multiplication facts in different ways.
 Sometimes we play multiplication games.
 Here are our favorite… BUMP Rolling for Fluency Factor Find Memory Tic Tac Toe.
 Occasionally on…